-Any make-up worn must be natural and discrete.
-You will be asked to remove it if this is not the case.
+Make-up should be 'natural' and discreet.
+You will be asked to remove this if staff consider otherwise.

 In order to develop a sense of loyalty to the community of which they are members, pupils are expected to wear full school uniform to and from school.
 The school uniform and PE kit can be purchased from Oz SchoolWear.
+All pupils should bring a bag to school every day therefore a school bag is essential and should be large enough to fit A4 sized books.
+Backpacks or holdalls/large handbag style bags with zips to keep contents dry are suitable.
 We have worked to ensure uniform costs are reasonable and parents get the best value for money.
 Minimal items contain the school logo allowing purchase from a range of retail outlets unless indicated below: